 This is one of the most common but annoying issues that you will encounter when writing and drawing in a bullet journal.

 Heavier and darker inks can bleed through thin paper to be seen on the reverse side and this (known as ‘ghosting’) can make writing on the reverse very messy.

 This is rarely an issue with ballpoints or gel pens but is a common problem with felt tips, calligraphy pens, or darker highlighters.

 You can eliminate this by using lighter colours, pens with less ink, and buying journals with thicker pages.

-TIP – It’s worth remembering that all pens *could* bleed through – so get into the habit of testing them on a back page of your journal before using them properly – just to be sure.
+TIP – It’s worth remembering that all pens *could* bleed through – so get into the habit of testing them on a back page of your journal (or an empty dotted sheet) before using them properly – just to be sure.

 Some Pens Are More Comfortable To Use Than Others

 If you’re going to be writing a lot in your bullet journal then the comfort of the pen will become important.